 \subsubsection{Users delete their posts for non-obvious reasons}

-So far, we saw that over 80\% of the participants have deleted at least one of their posts within the social platforms.
+We observed that over 80\% of the participants had deleted at least one of their posts within the social platforms.
 The next question that comes to mind is what are the reasons behind users' deletions.
-We followed up with the 156 participants (that had deleted a post before) and asked what were the reasons behind their deletions.
-Nine different reasons (shown in \cref{tab:deletion_reasons}) were presented to them (taken from previous works\cite{zhou2016tweet,almuhimedi2013tweets} and pilot studies) and further given an ``other'' option that they could have provided additional ones in a free text box.
-After categorizing the text responses we added four other reasons (i.e., ``removing due to controversy/harassment'', ``removing embarrassing content'', ``personal reason'' and ``other'') to the list.
+We asked the 156 participants (that reported a deletion) about their reasonings.
+Nine different reasons (shown in \cref{tab:deletion_reasons}) were presented to them (taken from prior works~\cite{zhou-2016-tweetproperly,tweets-forever} and pilot studies) and further given an ``other'' option that they could have provided additional reasons in a free text box.
+After categorizing the responses, we added four other reasons (i.e., ``removing due to controversy/harassment,'' ``removing embarrassing content,'' ``personal,'' and ``other'') to the list.

-The participants reported that the main reason for deleting their posts was that posts became irrelevant as time passed (i.e., 64\% of the users).
-This highlights the fact that 35\% of deletions occurred after a week.
-About half of the participants indicated the they have removed a post due to the obvious reason of fixing spelling/grammar and factual checking.
-This reason is in-line with the 24\% of deletions happening within a very short time of publishing (less than 2 minutes).
+The participants reported that the main reason for deleting their posts was that they became irrelevant as time passed (64\% of the users).
+This reason highlights the fact that 35\% of deletions occurred after a week.
+About half of the participants indicated that they had removed a post due to the obvious reason of fixing spelling/grammar and factual checking.
+This reason is in line with the 24\% of deletions happening within a short time of publishing (less than 2 minutes).

-Looking at~\cref{tab:deletion_reasons}, we see that a significant number of the participants have reported sensitive topics (drug, alcohol, race, politics, carnal, violence, etc.) as their reason of deletion.
-In addition, 23 of the participants (15\%) self-reported that they have deleted their posts to remove contents that were embarrassing to them or caused some controversy and harassment.
-This raises the question---Are deletions an indication of hiding some sensitive or damaging content?
+In~\cref{tab:deletion_reasons}, we see that a significant number of the participants have reported sensitive topics (drug, alcohol, race, politics, carnal, violence, etc.) as the reason for their deletion(s).
+Moreover, 23 of the participants (15\%) self-reported that they have deleted their posts to remove contents that were embarrassing or caused some controversy and harassment.